benjaminion/upgrading-ethereum-book/src/book.md

 '553c8ccfd20bb4db224b1ae47359e9968a5c8098c15d8bf728b19e55749c773b'
 ```

-An implementation can do this zero padding "virtually", and can optimise further by storing the various levels of hashes of zero chunks: $H(0 + 0)$, $H(H(0 + 0) + H(0 + 0))$, and so on.
+An implementation can do this zero padding "virtually", and can optimise further by pre-computing the various levels of hashes of zero chunks: $H(0 + 0)$, $H(H(0 + 0) + H(0 + 0))$, and so on.
 In this way we don't always need to build the whole tree to find the Merkle root.

 Note that the Merkleization of a single chunk is always just the chunk itself.
 This reduces the overall amount of hashing needed.